 Configuring Authentication in Cloudera Manager

-If you want to use the Kerberos wizard, follow the instructions at Enabling Kerberos Authentication Using the Wizard.
+To use the Cloudera Manager wizard, see Enabling Kerberos Authentication Using the Wizard.

 - Cloudera Manager User Accounts